 In other words, raw cannabis contains THCA (tetrahydrocannabinolic acid) and CBDA (cannabidiolic acid), which are the non-active forms of THC (tetrahydrocannabinol) and CBD (cannabinol).
 When these compounds come into contact with high temperatures, a chemical reaction happens where carbon dioxide is released, and they are converted into their active forms.
 This process is also known as decarboxylation, and it’s a prerequisite when making edibles, tinctures, and oils.

 Something similar happens with the curing process, which is the proper drying and storing of marijuana for future use in order to fully preserve its flavor and aroma, as well as its cannabinoid content.
 Proper curing takes a lot longer, though, up to a few months in total, so many people dry weed using a simple and quick method like drying it in the oven.
+So let’s find out how to dry weed in the oven like a pro!

 How to Dry Marijuana Out in the Oven